smartranger/MyAndroidDemoProjects/README.md

 Project sets for learning and validation, separated by branches.

 ## About this branche
-Verification of ViewPager + Fragment lifecycle issues
+Verification of ViewPager + Fragment lifecycle issues.